donomii/throff/README.md

     EQUAL 	->STRING ARRAY1		->STRING ARRAY2

-hashes should work in a similar manner.
+hashes work in a similar manner.

 Native wrappers usually will not work this way, since it is not possible to make a string representation for something like a database handle.
-Generally they will have a descriptive string that might be unique for some things (like filehandles).
+They have a descriptive string that might be meaningful for some things (like filehandles), but usually not.

 ## Symbol Representations

-Symbol representations are similar to string representations, but they contain the exact commands needed to recreate the data structure.
-The symbol representation is not necessarily homoiconic, instead it is a sequence of commands that, when run by Throff, will recreate the data structure.
-This can potentially contain commands to re-open files and network sockets, or do other complex calls.
+Symbol representation is used for manipulating source code.
+Requesting symbol output of data returns the commands needed to recreate the data, rather than their string representation.
+Symbol output is most useful for EVAL, and can be used to send program code over network sockets.

+FIXME rename "symbol representation" to something less confusing.

 ## The Datatypes in Detail

 ### Boolean

 Booleans are created with TRUE, FALSE and EQUAL.
-They only matter in an IF function.
+They are only used by the IF function, and the usual logical functions.

 ### Strings and Tokens